-As part of our commitment, we have adopted a Freemans Event Partners Supplier Code of Conduct to which we will hold our supply chain accountable.
-The Freemans Event Partners Supplier Code of Conduct prohibits the use of forced, compulsory, bonded (including debt bondage) or indentured labour, involuntary prison labour, slavery, servitude or trafficking of persons and unlawful child labour.
+As part of our commitment, we have adopted a Freemans Supplier Code of Conduct to which we will hold our supply chain accountable.
+The Freemans Supplier Code of Conduct prohibits the use of forced, compulsory, bonded (including debt bondage) or indentured labour, involuntary prison labour, slavery, servitude or trafficking of persons and unlawful child labour.

 Supplier Certification, Procurement and Contracts

 We are committed to ethical and socially responsible conduct in the workplace.
-We seek to comply with all employment legislation, including conducting appropriate right to work checks prior to employment, to ensure all employees are fully entitled to work in the UK.
+We seek to comply with all employment legislation, including conducting appropriate right to work checks prior to employment, to ensure all team members are fully entitled to work in the UK.

 8. Training and Information

-To ensure an understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide information and training, as appropriate, to all our employees.
+To ensure an understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide information and training, as appropriate, to all our team members.

-The Freemans Event Partners Supplier Code of Conduct has been circulated to all heads of department, and all relevant employees dealing with suppliers are required to familiarise themselves with it.
-A copy of our Corporate Social Responsibility Policy is available to all employees.
+The Freemans Supplier Code of Conduct has been circulated to all heads of department, and all relevant team members dealing with suppliers are required to familiarise themselves with it.
+A copy of our Corporate Social Responsibility Policy is available to all team members.

-Freemans Event Partners will review the Freemans Event Partners Supplier Code of Conduct and Corporate Social Responsibility Policy each year, and any updates will be notified accordingly to all relevant employees.
+Freemans will review the Freemans Supplier Code of Conduct and Corporate Social Responsibility Policy each year, and any updates will be notified accordingly to all relevant team members.